Applying for Data

 Who should I contact to discuss data storage or access?

 Please contact Chris Orton, Data Project Manager, (firstname.lastname@example.org).

 Cohort Data and Portal Access Charges

 Are there any costs involved for accessing cohort data?

-The DPUK Data Portal is a free-to-use resource for researchers across the world, subject to bespoke arrangements (see below) may incur a charge If a researcher is happy to make use of the standard provided infrastructure, including software and storage, there is no cost for analysis.
-We will only discuss possible charge for studies where a researcher wishes to use bespoke software, scaled-up compute power and memory, or is seeking to engage with DPUK for experimental medicine funding.
+The DPUK Data Portal is predominantly a free-to-use resource for researchers across the world.
+Any bespoke arrangements (see below) may incur a charge.
+If a researcher is happy to make use of the standard provided infrastructure, including software and storage, there is no cost for analysis.
+We will only charge for studies where a researcher wishes to use bespoke software, and/or scaled-up compute power and memory.

 Further charges may be incurred if a researcher wishes to use data from a cohort that makes a specific charge.
 Details of such cohorts are given on this page.

 Do I automatically have permission to publish the results of my research using data from the portal?